NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 - risk of developing infections from community-acquired pneumonia and hospital-acquired pneumonia;

-- Clostridium difficile;
+- Clostridium Difficile;

 - spontaneous bacterial peritonitis;